A topic from the subject of Inorganic Chemistry in Chemistry.

 • Orbitals are characterized by their quantum numbers (n, l, ml, ms).

-• Electrons can transition between energy levels by absorbing or emitting energy.
+• Electrons can transition between energy levels by absorbing or emitting photons of specific energies (quantized energy).

-• The quantum mechanical model explains the electronic structure and bonding of atoms and molecules.
+• The quantum mechanical model explains the electronic structure and bonding of atoms and molecules, and their behavior in chemical reactions.

 Main Concepts